Identifying And Working Through Internalized Homophobia

-Internalized homophobia is based in a fear of one’s own sexual orientation.
+Internalized homophobia is based in a fear of one’s own sexual orientation or how it is perceived by others.
 Although this is not necessarily caused by others, it certainly is influenced by societal, anti-gay biases.
 Men and women get attacked based on their sexual orientation, children are bullied and abused.
 People deal with organizational forms of discrimination such as the “lavender ceiling effect“.
 Some families disown their children, while others “allow” them to come around, but are still ashamed of them.
 For young, impressionable, gay and lesbian people, this does not promote a high self-esteem.
 For many, this fear does not stop at adolescence.
 It continues on throughout their early adult lives, and for others this extends into later adulthood.

 The biggest challenge with this type of homophobia is that it is difficult to recognize.
 It can often manifest itself in the form of denial.
 Many believe that they can counteract their same-sex attractions through conforming to heterosexual norms.
 This is often based on societal pressures and a lack of education about sexual orientation.